benNthen/DataMiningProjectFiles/README.md

-# COMP723_DataMining
+# DataMiningProjectFiles
-Contains my assignments and other lab-related work.
+Contains my academic-projects.

 The following are contained inside the Assignments folder: